The Experiment Analysis view

 The confidence interval column displays the confidence interval of the difference between treatment and control.

 You can understand this as a range of values that includes the parameter you’re trying to measure, which in this case is the difference in the means between the variant and the control.
-This is not a probability.
-Instead, you can interpret it this way: If we conduct this experiment 100 times and have our confidence level set at 95, we’d expect the true value of the parameter to fall within this range at least 95 times.
+This isn't a probability.
+Instead, interpret it this way: If you conduct this experiment 100 times and have the confidence level set at 95, you expect the true value of the parameter to fall within this range at least 95 times.

 The confidence interval shown reveals characteristics about what the experiment has observed thus far:

-• Confidence Interval contains 0: There’s not enough evidence to indicate there’s a difference between control and treatment.
+• Confidence Interval contains 0: There’s not enough evidence to decide whether there’s a difference between control and treatment.

 • Confidence Interval greater than 0: The interval (upper and lower confidence bounds) is greater than zero.
-Amplitude Experiment has accumulated enough observations to reach statistical significance, and you can conclude that the variant has a positive effect compared to control—for example, if you are looking at lift, a variant with a confidence interval greater than zero can be expected to perform better than the control.
+Amplitude Experiment has accumulated enough observations to reach statistical significance, and you can conclude that the variant has a positive effect compared to control.
+For example, if you look at lift, expect a variant with a confidence interval greater than zero can to perform better than the control.

 • Confidence Interval less than 0: Amplitude Experiment has accumulated enough observations to reach statistical significance, and you can conclude that the variant has a negative effect compared to control.
-If, as in the last example, you are looking at lift, a variant with a confidence interval less than zero can be expected to perform worse than the control.
+If, as in the last example, you look at lift, expect a variant with a confidence interval less than zero to perform worse than the control.

 If you have multiple variants, select the one you want to view in the confidence interval chart from the drop-down above the chart.